ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Hunger
-Would malfunction in the middle of the night and cause strobe lights Needs to be recalibrated to not go off
+Would malfunction in the middle of the night and cause strobe lights Needs to be recalibrated to not go off during sex

 Holding in flatulence
 Became an issue in nursing homes